SebastianSimon/firefox-omni-tweaks/README.md

 ### Running the script

-5. Execute the script by clicking it in the file manager, or from terminal (e.g. `./Firefox\ Selection\ Fix.sh`).
+5. Execute the script in an interactive terminal.
+   Either click it in your file manager, then pick the “Run in terminal” option, or run it directly as e.g. `bash ./Firefox\ Selection\ Fix.sh`.
 6. The script should find your Firefox install path automatically.
    If not, edit it and put the correct path where it says `Fallback path`; the correct path contains a `browser` directory with an `omni.ja` in it.
 7. The script checks if you have write access to your Firefox install path and to `/tmp`.